 - Built on the iconic Dr. Martens air-cushioned, with good abrasion and slip resistance

-- AIR-CUSHIONED: Dr. Martens famous “bouncing” AirWair soles are comfortable, oil and fat resistant and provide good abrasion and slip resistance
+- Built on the iconic Dr. Martens air-cushioned sole, which is oil and fat resistant, with good abrasion and slip resistance

 What’s Causing Your Shoes to Squeak?